openharmony/docs/en/application-dev/reference/apis/js-apis-runninglock.md

 isRunningLockTypeSupported(type: RunningLockType, callback: AsyncCallback&lt;boolean&gt;): void

-> NOTE<br>
-> This API is deprecated since API version 9.
-You are advised to use [runningLock.isSupported](#runninglockissupported9) instead.
+> **NOTE**<br>This API is deprecated since API version 9.
+You are advised to use [runningLock.isSupported](#runninglockissupported9).

-Checks whether a specified type of **RunningLock** is supported.
+Checks whether the specified type of **RunningLock** is supported.
+This API uses an asynchronous callback to return the result.
 This API uses an asynchronous callback to return the result.

 **System capability:** SystemCapability.PowerManager.PowerManager.Core